shibing624/open-o1/README.md

 At each step, the LLM decides whether to continue or provide a final answer, with titles for clarity.
 The prompt includes tips such as exploring alternative answers and employing multiple methods to derive the solution.

-This approach, combining Chain of Thought reasoning with the exploration of alternatives and self-awareness of limitations, significantly improves accuracy on problems like the Strawberry problem, achieving about 70% accuracy without additional training (compared to 30% without prompts).
+This approach, combining Chain of Thought reasoning with the exploration of alternatives and self-awareness of limitations, significantly improves accuracy on problems like the Strawberry problem, achieving openai-o1 70% accuracy without additional training (compared to 30% without CoT prompts for gpt-4o).

 ### Demo